Compare prices from the names you trust.

 Why is travel insurance important for snowbirds?

 Canadian health insurance is typically not valid outside of your province.
-If you are injured while away, it could be financially ruining, given the average costs of medical care in the U.S. or abroad.
+If you are injured while away, it could financially ruin you, given the average costs of medical care in the U.S. or abroad.
 Make sure you are protected with travel insurance for Snowbirds.
-If you have a pre-existing medical condition, it is especially important to obtain a travel insurance policy to cover any emergency expenses relating to your condition.
+If you have a pre-existing medical condition, it is especially important to obtain a travel insurance policy to cover any emergency expenses related to your condition.

 What policies are available for snowbirds?